hapax/hapax.github.io/assets/psychology-time.md

 Perhaps, like I have argued, presentism is not a sensible picture of time.
-But the claims of our qualia are not to be lightly dismissed.
+But the claims of our qualia are not lightly dismissed.
+An infinite tower of demiurges creating and destroying one another may be absurd, but the related convictions that *I am experiencing right now*, and that *change is real*, are not.

 ## References